-1. Automation (Including Robotics)
+1. Automation (including robotics)

-The goal of research proposed under this topic is to design innovative machines and their efficient utilization to improve quality and productivity in manufacturing, transportation or farms through experimentally proven science-based digital models.
+The goal of research proposed under this topic is to design innovative machines and their efficient utilization to improve quality and productivity in manufacturing, transportation, or farms through experimentally proven science-based digital models.

-Design: Projects under this Research Topic should focus on design and digitally model intelligent, modular, reconfigurable and multi-functional machines that are easy to adapt to products.
+Design: Projects under this Research Topic should focus on design and digitally model intelligent, modular, reconfigurable, and multi-functional machines that are easy to adapt to products.
 The following areas are specifically targeted: develop and model modular kinematic arrangements of the multi-axis machines, robots and material-handling devices; develop and integrate novel smart sensors, actuators, robots and devices; multi-body dynamics and vibration modelling of machines; computer control modelling of multi-axis, multi-functional machines; digital modelling of physical interaction between machine structure, computer controller and processes.

-Utilization of machines: Projects under this Research Topic should focus on developing methods and instruments to improve the productivity, accuracy, operation and safety of manufacturing, transportation or farms with the following target areas: integration of smart devices to machines, robots and assembly systems; human-machine/robot interaction ; digital modelling of the manufacturing process physics for predictive process planning; on-line calibration and adaptive adjustment of digital models with sensory feedback; sensor-fused monitoring and adaptive control of processes; on-line and off-line part and machine metrology; energy-efficiency; environmentally friendly manufacturing, transportation or farm processes; development of methods to improve safety in the manufacturing, transportation or farm environment.
+Utilization of machines: Projects under this Research Topic should focus on developing methods and instruments to improve the productivity, accuracy, operation and safety of manufacturing, transportation or farms with the following target areas: integration of smart devices to machines, robots and assembly systems; human-machine/robot interaction; digital modelling of the manufacturing process physics for predictive process planning; on-line calibration and adaptive adjustment of digital models with sensory feedback; sensor-fused monitoring and adaptive control of processes; on-line and off-line part and machine metrology; energy-efficient and/or environmentally friendly manufacturing, transportation or farm environment.

-2. Lightweight Materials and Technologies
+2. Lightweight materials and technologies